 Concussion and Traumatic Brain Injury Clinic

-The program includes Neurology, Neuropsychology, and Clinical Psychology with specialized training and expertise in neurorehabilitation.
+The program includes Neurology, Neuropsychology, and Social Work with specialized training and expertise in neurorehabilitation.

-Every individual who is evaluated at the Traumatic Brain Injury Clinic benefits from the team's expert opinions and advice about the steps to take as you continue your recovery and gradually return to your usual activities.
+Every individual who is evaluated at the Traumatic Brain Injury Clinic benefits from expert advice to continue recovery and gradually return to your usual activities.
 For those who are already well on their way to recovery, this is often all that is needed.
 The team also can write to an employer or school to outline a plan for return to activities.